POLICE OFFICER (NON-CERTIFIED)

 (5) HIGH SCHOOL DIPLOMA OR CERTIFICATE OF EQUIVALENT EDUCATION - Possession of a GED anywhere other than the State of Florida or graduation from the USAFI is acceptable only if accompanied by an official high school transcript with final grades.
 If a degree was acquired in a country other than the United States, evidence of equivalence from a recognized agency must be provided.

 (6) COLLEGE TRANSCRIPTS- Must have completed at least 60 semester credit hours toward an Associate's degree or higher from an accredited private or public institution that is accepted by the city, with a minimum G.P.A of 2.0.
-A college transcript is required. *Exceptions exist for prior law enforcement and Military service
+A college transcript is required. *Exceptions exist for prior law enforcement (Not Including Corrections) and Military service

 (7) DD214 MILITARY RELEASE FORM - MEMBER 4 COPY (if applicable) – When submitting the DD214 form, make sure that it shows type of separation and character of service.
 Supporting documentation will not be accepted without this information.